Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Corbin Carroll At The Plate

-- Carroll leads Arizona with an OBP of .376 this season while batting .281 with 21 walks and 30 runs scored.
+- Carroll has 46 hits this season and a team-best OBP of .385.

-- Among qualifying hitters in MLB, his batting average ranks 45th, his on-base percentage ranks 25th, and he is 30th in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 29th, his on-base percentage ranks 18th, and he is 21st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.